Flea Control Treatment in Sunnyvale, CA

 In general, however, we find that most people do not need to treat the house or yard as long as consistent flea control is being used on the pets.

-When treating the house, be sure to move furniture while vacuuming to get the larva which have migrated underneath the furniture.
+When treating the house, be sure to move furniture while vacuuming to get the larva that has migrated underneath the furniture.
 Be sure to concentrate on areas where the pet likes to sleep.
 This is where there will be a lot of eggs, larva, and droppings which the larva feed on.

 WHY CHOOSE US?